 These types of SMS conversations have been around for about two years and are still evolving.
 By combining automation and agent support, consumers will frequently exchange 20 messages before ending the conversation.
 But as new as conversational SMS is, innovators are already at work implementing the next stage in SMS’ evolution.

-8YY texting, also known as toll-free texting, makes connecting with consumers even simpler.
+Toll-free texting, also known as 8XX or 8YY texting, makes connecting with consumers even simpler.
 Instead of asking your customers to text you via a new five-digit number, why not use the number they already know?

-While connecting your toll-free number to SMS is currently the cutting edge of SMS conversations for business, communications companies continue to innovate, and West is testing out a new product that maintains conversational SMS but cuts out the agent completely.
+While connecting your toll-free number to SMS is currently the cutting edge of SMS conversations for business, it’s not the only new option in the market.
+Communications companies continue to innovate, and West recently tested a new product that maintains conversational SMS but cuts out the agent completely.

-West is currently testing a new chatbot for the nation’s largest utility provider.
-The chatbot will allow they company’s customers to start or stop service or ask frequently asked questions.
+West just finished testing a new chatbot for the nation’s largest utility provider.
+The chatbot allowed customers to start or stop service or ask frequently asked questions.

 By reading text, viewing images and understanding context clues, SMS chatbots learn from every interaction with a customer.
 Chatbots are already being tested in medicine, psychology and customer service, so these new developments in artificial intelligence are clearly the fifth generation in SMS technology.

 Be on the lookout for the next stage in SMS’ grand evolution.
-As its popularity rises, customers will surely be communicating to companies with their thumbs for years to come.
+As its popularity rises, customers will surely be communicating with their thumbs for years to come.